Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Approach

-\textbf{Lexical Agreement.} Inspired by existing works in code generation and AVR~\cite{codebleu, vrepair, vulmaster}, we adopt BLEU to approximate token similarity between patches.
-BLEU measures the proportion of overlapping $n$-grams, providing a baseline reward for using correct keywords and identifiers to mitigate token-level hallucination.
-Formally, the BLEU score for a generated patch $\hat{y}$ against an oracle patch $y$ is defined as:

-where $p_n$ is the $n$-gram precision, and $\text{BP}$ is the brevity penalty to discourage excessively short generations.
+\textbf{Lexical Agreement.} We calculate BLEU score between the generated and reference patches, which measures the proportion of overlapping $n$-grams.
+It introduces a token-level reward signal that incentivizes the use of correct keywords and identifiers, thereby suppressing token-level hallucinations.
+BLEU score for a generated patch $\hat{y}$ against an oracle patch $y$ is defined as: $\text{BLEU} = \text{BP} \cdot \exp \left( \sum_{n=1}^{N} \tfrac{\log p_n}{N} \right),$ where $p_n$ is the $n$-gram precision, and $\text{BP}$ is the brevity penalty to discourage excessively short generations.

-\textbf{Syntactic Agreement.} This aspect of the reward measures how closely the generated patch's structure matches the oracle's structure via the AST similarity measure.
-The AST represents the code's hierarchical syntax, where each node corresponds to a syntactic construct, and edges encode their hierarchical relationships.
+\textbf{Syntactic Agreement.} AST similarity evaluates the structural alignment between the generated patch and the oracle.
 Each code snippet is decomposed into a set of subtrees, and similarity is computed as the proportion of matched subtrees.
-Formally, given $S(\hat{y})$ and $S(y)$ as the sets of subtrees from a generated patch $\hat{y}$ and an oracle patch $y$ respectively, we define AST similarity as:
+Formally, given $S(\hat{y})$ and $S(y)$ as the sets of subtrees from a generated patch $\hat{y}$ and an oracle patch $y$ respectively, we define AST similarity as: $\text{Sim}_{\text{AST}}(\hat{y}, y) = \frac{|\,S(\hat{y}) \cap S(y)\,|}{|\,S(y)\,|}$.

-\textbf{Semantic Agreement.} In addition to AST, we leverage the DFG to capture semantic consistency in terms of variable usage and data dependencies.
-The DFG represents how values propagate through a program: each node corresponds to a variable, and directed edges denote data dependencies.
-Each code snippet is decomposed into a set of data-dependency tuples in the form $(v_i, v_j)$, representing a flow edge from variable $v_i$ to $v_j$.
-We then measure similarity as the fraction of matched edges:
+\textbf{Semantic Agreement.} We measure semantic consistency from complementary perspectives: CFG (control-flow graph) and DFG (data-flow graph) similarity.
+The DFG represents how values propagate through a program.
+Each code snippet is decomposed into a set of data-dependency tuples $(v_i, v_j)$.
+We measure similarity as the fraction of matched edges: $\text{Sim}_{\text{DFG}}(\hat{y}, y) = \frac{|\,E(\hat{y}) \cap E(y)\,|}{|\,E(y)\,|}$, where $E(\hat{y})$ and $E(y)$ denote the sets of data-flow edges extracted from $\hat{y}$ and $y$, respectively.